Prior to reading this article, we recommend you read the following article:

 Detailed General Ledger (Transactions)

 All accounting data is housed in the Detailed General Ledger table.
 This table is named "Transactions" in Accounting Seed.
-There are 13 data tables that feed the Detailed General Ledger (labeled "Source Tables" in the map above) and are introduced on the General Ledger Balances Map.
+There are 13 data tables that feed the Detailed General Ledger (labeled "Source Tables" in the map above) and are introduced in the General Ledger Balances Map article.
 These data tables rest on top of what we call Master Data.
 Together, Master Data and Source Data are the foundation for the Detailed General Ledger.

 Master Data is best described as the data required to run the system versus Source Data tables that capture data that reflects the events that actually happened when interacting with your customers and vendors and operating your business.

 Since a company can accumulate a lot of accounting data in the Detailed General Ledger, Accounting Seed summarizes this table into another table called Financial Cubes so reports can run much faster.
 Financial Cubes serve as the Summary General Ledger and is the main data table used for traditional accounting reports accessed via our Financial Reporter.
 Included reports are:

 - Trial Balance

 - Custom Reports

 All of the reports in the Financial Reporter support drilling down to detailed transactions, source transactions, and master data.